apanchenko/jani/backlog.md

 ## Todo

-- to setup feature per channel:
-  - command to update channel admins
-  - private /mychannels command to list and select channel

 - save processed message offsets to not skip messages during restart
   - iter_messages not available to bot.
 Login as user? [lonami](https://t.me/TelethonChat/312114)
   - update telethon, research its catch_up